epsilon537/boxlambda/docs/sw-test-build-forth-core.md

 PLEASE TYPE UP TO 80 CHARACTERS:
 ```

-Type some characters and press enter.
+Type some characters and press Enter.
 The test continues:

 ```
 RECEIVED: "    sfdgj"